To improve your running performance and prevent training injury, you need to do plenty of leg strength exercises.

 Keep squatting down until your knees are bent at a 90 degrees angle and/or when your thighs are parallel to the ground.

 Once you reach the bottom half of the squat, pause for a moment, then press up through the heels and engage your quads on the way up.
 That’s one rep.

 2. Single Leg Squats

-Also known as Pistols, this quad exercise targets also the glutes.
-This is a more advanced version of a squat and it requires an enormous amount of strength, mobility and flexibility so you’d better be careful with this one.
+This is a more advanced version of a squat, and it requires an enormous amount of strength, mobility, and flexibility so you’d better be careful with this one.

-Pistols are super challenging exercise so please feel free to opt for the assisted pistol variation by grabbing a TRX straps or holding on to a chair, a pole, or a wall, for balance.
+Pistols are super challenging exercise, so please feel free to opt for the assisted pistol variation by grabbing a TRX strap or holding on to a chair, a pole, or a wall, for balance.

 Begin by standing with your feet hip-width apart, then shift your weight to your right leg.
 Then, balance on your right leg and fully extend the left leg out in front of you.
 Make sure to squat down as deep as you can on the planted leg.